DisCoTec/discotec.github.io/2025/README.md

 You can book accommodation using well-known platforms such as [booking.com](https://www.booking.com) and [airbnb](https://www.airbnb.com).

-We are working on special arrangements for DisCoTec participamts; details will be made available as soon as possible.
+We are working on special arrangements for DisCoTec participants; details will be made available as soon as possible.

 Alternatively, we intend to block a limited number of rooms in selected hotels for DisCoTec participants.
 These rooms will be available on a first-come, first-served basis.
 To get details about prices and secure your booking, please check [here](./hotels).